England did not have a man sent off

 Wayne Rooney hold the distinction of being dismissed from the field

 twice in their England career.
-Beckham indeed, was the only

-Of the dismissals, only
+Of the eighteen dismissals, only

 European opposition.

-Of the fourteen
+Of the eighteen

 Following a dismissal,